fernandagil/ms4-plants-shop/README.md

 - [Diagrams](https://www.diagrams.net/) was used to create the database design.
 - [Unsplash](https://unsplash.com/) was used to get images for the project.
 - [Canva](https://www.canva.com/) was used to create the shop's icon.
-- [HTML Color Codes](https://html-color-codes.info/) was used to select colours codes from an image to create the website's colour palette.
+- [HTML Color Codes](https://html-color-codes.info/) was used to select colour codes from an image to create the website's colour palette.
 - [TinyJPG](https://tinyjpg.com/) was used to compress the size of some images.

 #### Testing